 Engineering is an increasingly innovative and exciting area to work in.
 It affects every aspect of modern life - from skyscrapers to smart 'phones, cars to carrier bags.
-This BTEC qualification introduces students to a host of new technologies, helping them to gain practical skills and understanding to inspire a lifelong interest in engineering.
-It will particularly appeal to those who enjoy being creative, with an affinity for drawing, design, maths and problemsolving.
+This course introduces students to a host of new technologies, helping them to gain practical skills and understanding to inspire a lifelong interest in engineering.
+It will particularly appeal to those who enjoy being creative, with an affinity for drawing, making, maths and problem-solving.
 This qualification has immediate relevance to today's industrial and commercial needs and can be seen as the right qualification for those seeking employment in the exciting and diverse subject of engineering, whether at the level of engineering technician or engineering management.